powsybl/powsybl-tutorials/metrix/src/main/README.md

 In the base case (N), as the generation units and the consumptions are located at the south, the network is less impedant and we see that the flows pass mostly through it.
 There is also flow on the PST, and to the north.
-The flows are the same on the 3 time steps because the only difference is that production moves from the SO_G2 group to S0_G1 group which are on the same substation.
+The flows are the same on the 3 time steps because the only difference is that production moves from the SO_G2 unit to S0_G1 unit which are on the same substation.

 ### Action 3B - Monitor S_SO_2